andreibreeze/webpack-runtime-analyzer/README.md

 ## Usage

-Add plugin to your webpack config:
+Add the plugin to your webpack config:

 ```js
 var RuntimeAnalyzerPlugin = require('webpack-runtime-analyzer');